Apple suppliers to make Apple Watch and MacBook in Vietnam for first time - Nikkei | Technology

 Apple suppliers to make Apple Watch and MacBook in Vietnam for first time - Nikkei

-Apple's Chinese suppliers Luxshare Precision Industry and iPhone assembler Foxconn have started test production of the Apple Watch in northern Vietnam with the aim of producing the device outside of China for the first time, Nikkei Asia reported https://s.nikkei.com/3w56ofl on Tuesday, citing people familiar with the matter.
+Apple's Chinese supplier Luxshare Precision Industry and Taiwanese company Foxconn have started test production of the Apple Watch in northern Vietnam with the aim of producing the device outside of China for the first time, Nikkei Asia reported https://s.nikkei.com/3w56ofl on Tuesday, citing people familiar with the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)